meganschultepdx/tamagotchi-bendersan/README.md

   ## Description

   This web application will first take in a user's birthday as a date object, it will first calculate their Earth age, then it will calculate their age on other planets (Mercury, Venus, Mars, Jupiter).
-Additionally, it will collect basic info to determine their Earth life expectancy and it will calculate how many years they have left to live on the previously mentioned planets.
+Additionally, it will calculate their time left to live on each of the above planets based on the average life expectancy of people living the the US.

   ## Setup/Installation Requirements